 An unacknowleged classic, The Grifters is a neo-noir of the highest order.
-For my tastes, it is the best noir I have seen.
-(But it was a close call with Double Indemnity (1944)!)
+For my tastes, it is the best noir I have seen, with Double Indemnity (1944) a close second.

 The film is based on the novel, The Grifters, by legendary pulp crime fiction novelist Jim Thompson.